-This low carb twist on the Australian style Noosa Yogurt is a creamy treat that is easy to make using an instant pot.
+This recipe for keto yogurt is a twist on the Australian-style Noosa Yogurt.
+It is a deliciously creamy treat that is easy to make using an instant pot.
 You can eat it plain, or try one of the four flavors included in the recipe.

 This Mom’s Menu is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 This post may be sponsored or contain affiliate links but all opinions are my own.
 I may earn money from purchases made through the links shared here (at no additional cost to you)